 or each Tab

 ?
-Modern browsers implement
+Modern browsers generally

-, so we’ll do that too.And therefore the browser
+we’ll do that too.And

 So the very first thing we need to do is send the tab’s accessibility